 I am an ecologist, yoga teacher, and rock climber, born and raised in Western North Carolina.
 I love the Appalachian Mountains and some of my favorite courses to teach are those that explore our beautiful and biologically complex mountains.

 My academic background is in community ecology with an emphasis on the conservation and management of cliff ecosystems.
-I attended graduate school at Appalachian State University, studying the ecology of cliffs in the Big South Fork (TN) and have since done a lot of consulting to help land managers protect cliff resources.
-I am a board member of the Carolina Climber’s Coalition, where I help climbers learn about rare plants and how to be good stewards of cliff ecosystems.
-I hope to involve students in some of my cliff work.
+I am currently working towards a PhD in Ecology through the New York Botanical Garden, studying lichens on cliffs throughout the southern Appalachians.
+I also attended graduate school at Appalachian State University, studying the ecology of cliffs in the Big South Fork (TN) and have since done a lot of consulting to help land managers protect cliff resources.
+I was a board member of the Carolina Climber’s Coalition for five years, helping climbers learn about rare plants and how to be good stewards of cliff ecosystems.
+MHU students often help with my cliff ecology fieldwork.

 I have worked in conservation for years, including two-and-a-half years in Guatemala with the US Peace Corps and an AmeriCorps term with the Blue Ridge Conservancy, a land trust in Boone, NC.
 I teach at Green River Preserve and Highlands Biological Station in the summers and am active with the Bailey Mountain Conservation Project.